funcool/clojure.jdbc/docs/faq.rst

 FAQ
 ===

-Why one other jdbc wrapper?
+Why another jdbc wrapper?
 ===========================

-- Connection management should be explicit. clj.jdbc has clear differentiation between connection and dbspec without uneccesary nesting controls and with explicit resource management (using `with-open` or other specific macros for it, see examples).
+- Connection management should be explicit. clj.jdbc has a clear differentiation between connection and dbspec without unnecessary nesting controls and with explicit resource management (using `with-open` or other specific macros for it, see the examples).

-- clj.jdb has full support of all transaccions api, with ability to set database isolation level and use of nested transactions (savepoints).
+- clj.jdb has full support for all the transactions api, with the ability to set the database isolation level and use nested transactions (savepoints).

+  It creates a new transaction if no other transaction is active but, when invoked within the context of an already existing transaction, it creates a savepoint.

-  `with-transaction` macro works well with nested transactions using savepoints when it used as nested transaction.
-It ceates new transaction if no one transaction is active or savepoins in other case.
+  The `with-transaction` macro works well with nested transactions.
+It creates a new transaction if no other transaction is active but, when invoked within the context of an already existing transaction, it creates a savepoint.

-- clj.jdbc has native support for connection pools, having helpers for varios implementations (c3p0 and bonecp) for convert a plain dbspec to dbspec with datasource.
+- clj.jdbc has native support for connection pools.
+It offers helpers fuctions for various implementations (c3p0 and bonecp), that convert a plain dbspec to a dbspec with a datasource attached.

-- clj.jdbc has simpler implementation than clojure.java.jdbc.
-It has no more complexity than necesary for each available function in public api.
+- clj.jdbc has a simpler implementation than clojure.java.jdbc.
+It has no more complexity than necessary for each available function in public api.

-  As example:
+  As an example:

-  - clojure.java.jdbc has logic for connection nestig because it hasn't have proper connection management.
-Functions like `create!` can receive plain dbspec or dbspec with crated connection.
-If dbspec with active connection is received, it should increment a nesting value (this prevents a close connection at finish).
-This is a good example of complexity introduced with improperly connection management.
+  - clojure.java.jdbc has logic for connection nesting because it doesn't have proper connection management.
+Functions like `create!` can receive a plain dbspec or a dbspec with a created connection.
+If dbspec with active connection is received, it must increment a nesting value (this prevents prematurely closing the connection).
+This is a good example of complexity introduced because of improper connection management.

-    With clj.jdbc, all work with database should explicitly wrapped in connection context using `with-connection` macro.
-And each function like `create!` can suppose that always going to receive a connection instance, removing connection handling from all functions.
+    With clj.jdbc, all the work done with a database should explicitly be wrapped in a connection context using the `with-connection` macro.
+This way, each function like `create!` can always be sure that it is going to receive a connection instance, removing connection handling from all functions.

-  - clojure.java.jdbc has repeated transaction handling on each crud method (insert!, drop!, etc...).
-With clj.jdbc, if you want that some code runs in a transaction, you should wrap it in a transaction context using `with-transaction` macro (see transactions section for more information).
+  - clojure.java.jdbc has repeated transaction handling on each CRUD method (insert!, drop!, etc...).
+With clj.jdbc, if you want some code to run in a transaction, you should wrap it in a transaction context using the `with-transaction` macro (see the transactions section for more information).

-- Much more examples of use this api ;) (project without documentation is project that does not exists).
+- Many more examples of use for this api ;) (a project with no documentation is a project that doesn't really exist).

 Why clj.jdbc does not include dsl for working with sql as clojure.java.jdbc 0.3?
 ================================================================================

-Write programs that do one thing and do it well. clj.jdbc is a wrapper for a java jdbc, not a wrapper and a lot of things more.
-Now, already exists a lot of dsl for work with sql. clj.jdbc will not reinvent the wheel.
+Write programs that do one thing and do it well. clj.jdbc is a wrapper for Java JDBC, not a wrapper and lot more things besides.
+There already are a good number of DSLs for working with SQL. clj.jdbc will not reinvent the wheel.